 From the beginning, Cultural Studies became part of an attack on revolutionary Marxism.
 Samuel's academic and political writing would seek to shift social criticism away from class and onto other social formations.
 Such as identity politics and the early stages of gender studies.

-Hall believed that a consumer boom which the working class had bought into meant that the old outdated class based analysis could no longer be valid in this period.
+Hall believed that a consumer boom which the working class had bought into meant that the old outdated class-based analysis could no longer be valid during this period.
 The wealth produced by the boom created what he termed a "people's capitalism."
-In a quite extraordinary statement Hall elaborated his position further "This journal has no political 'line' to offer: it cannot have, for it seeks to provide a forum where the different fruitful traditions of socialist discussion are free to meet in open controversy.
+In an entirely extraordinary statement Hall elaborated his position further "This journal has no political 'line' to offer: it cannot have, for it seeks to provide a forum where the different fruitful traditions of socialist discussion are free to meet in open controversy.

 It tries to reach beyond any narrow sectional appeal in the search for new ideas and new writers.
 Can we bridge the gap between the Thirties and the 'Fifties?
 Do new ideas, new writers and new readers in fact exist?
 This is the calculated risk we take.
-If this Review can attract serious attention and avoid the bankruptcy of labels and pigeonholes, it will have achieved the purpose for which it has been started” [viii]
+If this Review can attract serious attention and avoid the bankruptcy of labels and pigeonholes, it will have achieved the purpose for which it has been started"

 Hall and Samuel's new readers and writers would not come out of the working class but would come from pseudo-left radicals and utopian socialists.
 One such figure was Herbert Marcuse (1898 –1979) Marcuse welcomed the New left and especially welcomed the groups such as the ULR that adopted the new Cultural Turn.

 According to Marcuse, "The New Left was concerned with the emancipation of imagination from the restraints of instrumental reason.
 In opposition to the alliance between realism and conformity, the forces of the New Left created the slogan: "Be realistic, demand the impossible."
-This is where the high aesthetic component of the movement originated: art was seen as a productive emancipatory force, as the experience of another (and ordinarily repressed) reality[ix]
+This is where the high aesthetic component of the movement originated: art was seen as a productive emancipatory force, as the experience of another (and ordinarily repressed) reality.

 Marcuse, who was a pupil of Martin Heidegger and a member of the Frankfurt School was seen as the "Father of the New Left," went even further than Hall or Samuel in putting forward that there was a "proto-fascist syndrome in the working class."